-MUS 106 Introduction to Music Literature (3) KCC AA/DH and KCC AS/AH 6 hours lecture/lab per week
+MUS 106 Introduction to Music Literature (3) KCC AA/DH and KCC AS/AH

 MUS 106 introduces students to western music literature with an emphasis on developing listening skills.
-Through listening and classroom critiques and analysis, all types of music are surveyed from Gregorian Chant to contemporary genres.
-Attendance at three (3) varying concerts is required.
+Through listening and classroom critiques and analysis, students will understand the development of music from an historical and cultural perspective.